 I'm interested in various facets of how people learn and use formal systems.
 My current focus is computing education.
 I'm revisiting classic computing education studies through functional programming, studying in-flow peer review as a learning and assessment tool (through CaptainTeach), and exploring integrated learning of math and computing (through Bootstrap).
 In general, I am interested in the effect of programming language tools and technology on learning and pedagogy in computing.

-I coordinate WPI's Cybersecurity program, which emphasizes technical aspects of security within its broader human and organizational contexts.
-WPI is now a Scholarship for Service site for US Citizens interested in government employment in exchange for scholarships [details and application forms].
+I coordinate WPI's Scholarship for Service program for US Citizens interested in government employment in exchange for cybersecurity scholarships [details and application forms].

 Research Groups: I work with ALAS (Applied Logic and Security), and am starting a group in Computing Education.